 I’m thinking I should write a memoir titled Adventures in Dating.
 Or, possibly, Dating in the Dark Ages.
 I’ve been out of the dating game since 1974, when I met late Other Half.
 However, my dating experiences prior to that, especially the ones during high school and college, were sometimes interesting.
 For example, I didn’t like being pressured into blind dates, but one of them did turn out okay—until I caught him with another girl.

 Then there was the night my best friend, Kate, talked me into a blind date with a guy who I swear had gray hair.
 I was seventeen.
-Years later, I wrote a creative nonfiction anecdote about that experience and had it published in a newspaper.
+Years later, I wrote a, um, creative nonfiction anecdote about that experience and had it published in a newspaper.
 My anecdote was included in a reporter’s feature article on Valentine’s Day.
 I titled the piece “My Date Set My Best Friend on Fire.”
 I knew it couldn’t miss and it didn’t.
-It was the first bad date mentioned in the article.
+My entry was the first bad date featured in the article.

 Our new acquaintances didn’t think Kate should waste her money on a cab.
 Neither did Kate.
 So we spent the rest of the movie sitting in the sister’s car, mostly chatting about the bride and groom.
 Kate didn’t let on that she had been new brother-in-law’s great love.
 (Kate had dumped him for another guy.)
 And I kept my mouth shut.